-Kate Douglas is a NYC-based theatre artist, songwriter and performer who seeks to empower and challenge audiences about the limits of their world through work that draws influence from myth, memory and the surreal.
+Kate Douglas is a NYC-based theatre artist, songwriter and performer who seeks to empower and challenge audiences about the limits of their world through myth, memory and the surreal.

 Since graduating from NYU, she has devised numerous original theatre/music hybrid works featuring alternative folk music with roots in bluegrass, country and rock with an emphasis on story.
 Her music has been performed at Ars Nova, Joe’s Pub, The McKittrick Hotel, Links Hall (Chicago) and the Korzo Theater (the Netherlands) by artists such as Todd Almond, PigPen Theatre Co., Shaina Taub and Kiah Victoria, and her work has been developed at The National Theater Institute, Artemisia Theatre, HERE Arts Center and the Writer’s Colony at Goodspeed.
 This summer she is attending the Johnny Mercer Songwriters Project at Northwestern University.
 Her first EP, The Blue House, is available now.